nicolas-van/bootstrap-4-github-pages/index.md

 title: Call Assist
 ---

-# A Hack RPI start up
+# A Hack RPI start-up

 This project is designed to help first responders aid civilians in the event of a medical emergency.
 A user can send emergency information to dispatch through an android application.